 - buying some food ready cooked and serving it alongside something I had made

-- getting other people to lay the table, sort out drinks and afterwards clear away when I had a sit down
+- getting other people to lay the table, sort out drinks and afterwards clear away while I had a sit down

 For example, this was a carrot and baked orange salad on rocket with a pistachio dressing from Honey and Co’s new book, ‘At Home‘ which I served alongside some cooked ham.
 I made the pistachio dressing early on, and cut up the oranges and carrots.
 Later on, I roasted the carrots and oranges and assembled it altogether.

 The best time was when my friend A brought the lunch with her in the middle of her working day, a frittata filled with herbs from her freezer and a quinoa, cucumber and pomegranate salad.
 She unpacked it all from a bright pink plastic basket, complete with plates and cutlery, followed by a bowl of cherries.
-And then put all the leftovers away in the fridge for me to eat another day which was even better.
+And then cleared it all away and put all the leftoversin the fridge for me to eat another day which was even better.

 This was a roasted aubergine salad when I could cut up and cook the aubergines early on in the day and deseed the pomegranate before making assembling the dish and adding a yoghurt dressing later on.
 It’s my adaptation of this recipe.

 Making this gooseberry and lemon thyme cake was another project that I split up over two days.
 I weighed all the ingredients out late one evening, topped and tailed the gooseberries for the cake and lined a cake tin.
 Then the next morning, I mixed together the ingredients for the cake and baked it.
 In the evening when friends were coming round for supper, I poached the rest of the gooseberries, decorated the cake and served it up with cream.